Nexmo/station/_api/developer/account.md

 ### Top up

-You can top-up your account using Developer API when you have enabled Auto-Reload in Dashboard.
-The amount added to your account at each top up is based on your initial reload-enable payment.
+You can top-up your account using Developer API when you have enabled auto-reload in Dashboard.
+The amount added to your account at each top up is based on your initial reload-enabled payment.
 That is, if you topped up `€50.00` when you enabled auto-reload, `€50.00` is automatically credited to your account when your balance reaches `€20.00`.

-Your account balance is checked every 10 minutes.
+Your account balance is checked every 6 minutes.
 If you are sending a lot of messages, use this API to manage reloads when remaining-balance in the response goes below a specific amount.

 #### Request